-Ready in a jiffy, these pasta shells are made from non-GMO wheat, and the dairy ingredients are sourced from grass-fed cattle raised on sustainable farms.
+Ready in a flash, these pasta shells are made from non-GMO ingredients, and the dairy is sourced from grass-fed cattle raised on sustainable farms.

 Wild Planet brings fresh ocean fare straight to your kitchen with a line of sustainably caught seafood.
 From the always popular tuna to briny sardines, canned fish in your pantry means you’re never far away from an easy meal.

 Open this tin and you’ll enjoy a daily dose of omega-3 fatty acids and protein.
 This non-GMO fish is packed with EVOO, water, a pinch of salt, and natural smoke for delicious flavor.